YanzhaoW/Neuland_sim/README.md

     run.SetSource(new FairFileSource("test.simu.root"));
     run.SetSink(new FairRootFileSink("test.digi.root"));
     ```
-    The last two lines of the code specify the file from which simulated data will be read and the file to which the analyzed data will be written.
+    The last two lines of the code specify the file from which the simulated data will be read and the file to which the analyzed data will be written.

 2. Geometrical configuration:

-    Like in simulation macro file, the program needs to know the location where geometry and material files are stored, which can be done with:
+    As with the simulation macro file, the program needs to know the location of the geometry and material files, which can be done with:
     ```cpp
     const TString workDirectory = getenv("VMCWORKDIR");
     gSystem->Setenv("GEOMPATH", workDirectory + "/geometry");